jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-are still voting for the Use of stolen creds, which were involved in 83% of hacking\-related breaches, mostly against web applications.Figure 70\.
-Top patterns over time in Public Administration industry breaches96We discuss in the Results and analysis Actors section how mandatory breach reporting helpseveryone understand the truer prevalence of breach causes.2024 DBIR Industries70Malware figured in 27% of Public
+are still voting for the Use of stolen creds, which were involved in 83% of hacking\-related breaches, mostly against web applications.
+2024 DBIR Industries
+96We discuss in the Results and analysis Actors section how mandatory breach reporting helps everyone understand the truer prevalence of breach causes.
+Figure 70\.
+Top patterns over time in Public Administration industry breaches 71
+2024 DBIR Industries
+Malware figured in 27% of Public
 Sector breaches this year.
 Not unlike many other verticals, Ransomware was top of the heap with regard to malware